Tutor Perini

-Tutor Perini Corporation (formerly Perini Corporation) is one of the largest general contractors in the United States.
-At the end of 2013, it reported annual revenue of approximately $4.2 billion.
+Tutor Perini Corporation (formerly Perini Corporation) is one of the largest general contractors in the United States as a result of the merger of Perini Corporation and Tutor-Saliba Corporation in 2008.
+As of 2024, it reported annual revenue of approximately $4.33 billion.
 Tutor Perini is headquartered in Sylmar, California, and works on construction projects throughout North America.
-Specific areas of focus are civil infrastructures such as bridges, highways, tunnels, airports, and mass transit systems, building infrastructure (healthcare, education, municipal government, hospitality and gaming, multi-use, office towers, multi-unit residential towers, high-technology projects), and specialty contracting (electrical, mechanical, plumbing, heating, air conditioning and ventilation (HVAC), fire protection systems, concrete placement).
+Specific areas of focus are civil infrastructure such as bridges, highways, tunnels, airports, and mass transit systems, building infrastructure (healthcare, education, municipal government, detention facilities, hospitality and gaming, multi-use, office towers, multi-unit residential towers, high-technology projects), and specialty contracting (electrical, mechanical, plumbing, heating, air conditioning and ventilation (HVAC), and fire protection systems).

 History

+A.G.
+Tutor Company, Inc

-In 1949 Albert G. Tutor launched a family construction business, A.G.
+In 1949, Albert G. Tutor launched a family construction business, A.G.
 Tutor Company, Inc. His son Ronald joined the company in 1963, and the company expanded under his leadership.
-The organization continued its growth in 1972 through a partnership with N.M.
-Saliba and, in 1981 when Ron Tutor took the reins as president of the Tutor-Saliba Corporation.
+In 1972 the company partnered with N.M.
+Saliba.
+In 1981 Ron Tutor took the reins as president of the Tutor-Saliba Corporation.